 And then two men stepped out.

-And one of the gentlemen said, it is the apex of a very large scandal and you need to drill down in it.
+And one of the gentlemen said, It is the apex of a very large scandal, and you need to drill down in it.

-And they said, all right, walk me through this, guys.
+And they said, All right, walk me through this, guys.

-And they said, we can't tell you, it's all classified.
+And they said, We can't tell you.

-And he said, all right, that's not very helpful.
+And he said, All right, that's not very helpful.

-Can you give me something?
+Can you give me something, you know, more generic description?

-We won't be able to find terrorists and we won't find spies because these tools will be taken from us because we abused them in the last couple of years.
+We won't be able to find terrorists, and we won't find spies because these tools will be taken from us because we abused them in the last couple of years.

 So that is so much like what the movie would look like.

-can't you already see Trump the movie?
+Can't you already see Trump the movie?

-And maybe it's like, you know, But there are so many little scenes that would be amazing scenes.
+But there are so many little scenes that would be amazing scenes.

-Like one of the scenes would be, you know, Ann Coulter on real-time predicting that Trump would win.
+Like one of the scenes would be, you know, Ann Coulter on real time predicting that Trump would win.

 I mean, obviously that scene would be in the movie.

-And then all that law fair.
+And then all the law fare.

-Oh my God, the Trump, the movie would just be freaking amazing.
+Oh my God, the Trump, the movie, would just be freaking amazing.

 Just amazing.